mobalab/rag-chat-for-amazon-bedrock/readme.txt

 Not at the moment, but this feature is planned for future versions.

+= Do you offer professional setup and integration services? =

+Yes!
+While this plugin is free to use, we understand that setting up AWS and Amazon Bedrock can be complex.
+We offer professional integration services to help you get your RAG system up and running smoothly.
+For more information about our integration services, please contact us at https://tally.so/r/3jjoga

 == Related Projects ==

 This plugin is based on **WP RAG** (https://github.com/mobalab/wp-rag), which provides RAG functionality using external servers and OpenAI's APIs.
 WP RAG for Amazon Bedrock offers a different approach by integrating directly with Amazon Bedrock Knowledge Bases for users who prefer AWS-native solutions.